ipapi-is/ipapi/README.md

 Please consider subscribing to a paid plan at [https://ipapi.is/pricing.html](https://ipapi.is/pricing.html) to help out the project.
 The API runs on several servers across the globe and currently handles millions of daily requests.

-+ **Commercial** - [IP to Hosting Database](https://ipapi.is/hosting-detection.html) - Contains IP addresses that belong to hosting providers or cloud services such as Amazon AWS or Microsoft Azure.
++ [IP to Hosting Database](https://ipapi.is/hosting-detection.html) - **Commercial** -  Contains IP addresses that belong to hosting providers or cloud services such as Amazon AWS or Microsoft Azure.
 The database contains very small and niche hosting providers.
-+ **Free** - [IP to Geolocation Database](https://ipapi.is/geolocation.html) - Contains the geographical location (Including coordinates, city name and country) of millions of unique IPv4 and IPv6 networks.
++ [IP to Geolocation Database](https://ipapi.is/geolocation.html) - **Free** - Contains the geographical location (Including coordinates, city name and country) of millions of unique IPv4 and IPv6 networks.
-+ **Free** - [IP to ASN Database](https://ipapi.is/asn.html) - This database includes rich meta data for all active and inactive ASNs of the Internet.
++ [IP to ASN Database](https://ipapi.is/asn.html) - **Free** - This database includes rich meta data for all active and inactive ASNs of the Internet.
 Currently, there are around 85.000 active ASNs and hundreds of thousands inactive/unassigned ASNs.

 ## IP to Hosting Database

 The **IP to Hosting Database** is a commercial database that [can be purchased here](https://ipapi.is/hosting-detection.html).
-The IP to Hosting database contains all known hosting IP ranges of the Internet.
+The **IP to Hosting Database** contains all known hosting IP ranges of the Internet.
 The database is continuously updated and new hosting / cloud providers are added as soon as they emerge.

 The database considers all of the following services as hosting providers: